-The thought of getting your first pet snake is exciting.
-However, it can be hard to decide between corn snakes and ball pythons.
-For novice reptile keepers, they are both good starter snakes.
+The thought of getting your first pet snake is an exciting prospect.
+However, it can be hard to decide whether to get a corn snake or ball python.

-As a new snake owner, a corn snake or ball python would each be an ideal choice.
-However, they are very different snakes.
-We will look at the pros and cons of corn snakes and ball pythons based on each criterion.
-We’ll explore their similarities and differences so you can make the right choice.
+A corn snake or ball python would each be a good first snake.
+However, they have different characteristics.
+We will look at the pros and cons of corn snakes and ball pythons so that you can make an informed decision.

 Corn Snakes As Pets

-If you live in North America, you may have come across a corn snake – or one of their cousins, such as the black rat snake or the grey rat snake – out in the wild.
+If you live in North America, you will likely have come across a corn snake out in the wild.
 The woodlands, farmlands, and fields of the southeast United States are where corn snakes call home.

-Captive corn snakes, however, can be found in the homes of reptile hobbyists all over the planet.
-They make excellent pet snakes for many reasons:
+Captive corn snakes can be found in the homes of reptile hobbyists all around the world.
+They make good pet snakes for the following reasons:

-- They tolerate handling well, and are comfortable around humans.
+- Corns tolerate handling well and are comfortable around humans.

-- They are very easy to care for, requiring relatively low humidity and temperature levels.
+- They’re easy to care for in captivity, requiring relatively low humidity and temperature levels.

-- Corn snakes are quite inexpensive to buy, and live for many years.
+- Corn snakes are inexpensive to buy and live for many years.

-- They stay relatively small, rarely reaching 6 feet long.
+- They don’t grow too large, rarely reaching 6 feet long.

 - Corn snakes have many color variations or “morphs.”